Work in Spain

-So you're looking to open a bank account here is Spain, well the process is simple enough.
-All you need to do is pick a bank where you their conditions and then:
+So you're looking to open a bank account here in Spain, well the process is simple enough.

-- Once you have ou non resisdent certificate, all you need is you passport and you're ready.
+- Once you have ou non-resident certificate, all you need is your passport and you're ready.

-** Sometimes when opening an account for the banks in Spain there are a small fee which will be from 15 to 25 euros.**
+** Sometimes when opening an account for the banks in Spain there is a small fee which will be from 15 to 25 euros.**

 Home in the Sun:

-Looking for your very own Casa? (home), a place of your own to relax in after in a long day in work.
-Well we've got the a list of the most important things to take not of when deciding to live and work in Spain.
+Looking for your very own Casa? (home), a place of your own to relax in after in a long day of work.
+Well, we've got the list of the most important things to take note of when deciding to live and work in Spain.

 - After your first year living in your casa, it is important to remember that you need to give 30 days notice in advance to your landlord before leaving.

-We know it's a pain tying to find out the prices if homes and renting so we've done it for you, here is a quick list of the average monthly prices of apartments in Spain.
+We know it's a pain trying to find out the prices of homes and renting so we've done it for you, here is a quick list of the average monthly prices of apartments in Spain.

 Average Price Range per Month: